Don't just manage abuse, end it.

 Yes.
 We believe domestic violence is a crime that acutely and disproportionately affects women.

-The “100” in your website name, what does it mean?
+What does the “100” in your website name mean?

 We want to live in a society where domestic abuse is identified by a member of frontline services within the first 100 days.